Adjacency Graphs of Polyhedral Surfaces: Introduction

-\subparagraph{Contribution and organization.} We show that for every graph~$G$ there exists a polyhedral surface~\Sur such that $G$ is the adjacency graph of~\Sur; see \Cref{sec:general}.
+We show that for every graph~$G$ there exists a polyhedral surface~\Sur such that $G$ is the adjacency graph of~\Sur; see \Cref{sec:general}.
 For convex-polyhedral surfaces, the situation is more intricate; see \Cref{sec:convex}.
 Every planar graph can be realized by a \emph{flat} convex-polyhedral surface (\Cref{planar:2d}), i.e., a convex-polyhedral surface in~$\mathbb R^2$.
 Some nonplanar graphs cannot be realized by convex-polyhedral surfaces in~$\mathbb{R}^3$; in particular this holds for all supergraphs of~$K_5$ (\Cref{obs:K5}), of~$K_{5,81}$ (\Cref{thm:k581}), and of all nonplanar $3$-trees (\Cref{thm:threeTree}).
 Nevertheless, many nonplanar graphs, including $K_{4,4}$ and $K_{3,5}$, have such a realization (\Cref{prop:K44,prop:K35}).
 We remark that all our positive results hold for subgraphs and subdivisions as well (\cref{prop:subgraphsSubdivisions}).
 Similarly, our negative results carry over to supergraphs.

 Our results have implications on the maximum density of adjacency graphs of convex-polyhedral surfaces; see \Cref{sec:density-bounds}.
-While the non-realizability of $K_{5,81}$ implies that the number of edges of any realizable $n$-vertex graph is upperbounded by $\bigO(n^{9/5})$ edges, the realizability of hypercubes (\Cref{sec:hypercubes}) implies that it is in $\Omega(n \log n)$.
+On the one hand, the non-realizability of $K_{5,81}$ implies that the number of edges of any realizable $n$-vertex graph is upperbounded by $\bigO(n^{9/5})$ edges.
+On the other hand, the realizability of hypercubes (which we derive from the above-mentioned result of McMullen et al.~\cite{msw-p2me3-IJM83}; see \Cref{sec:hypercubes}) implies that there are realizable graphs with $n$ vertices and $\Omega(n \log n)$ edges.
 Hence these graphs can be considerably denser than planar graphs, but not arbitrarily dense.